Our ideas on how to improve the educational experience of our students are limitless. Unfortunately, our resources are not.

 Dublin School was there for you.

-With everyone’s help, we can make sure it is there for future generations.
+With your help, we can make sure it is there for future generations.
 Our Endowment Fund provides long-term support to Dublin School and is primarily funded through bequests.

 Name Dublin School in your will.
 This is the simplest way to make a planned gift and is often the best way to make a larger gift than you could during your lifetime.
-This can be a set gift amount or a percentage of your estate.
-This also allows you to maintain control of your assets during your lifetime and your donation is exempt from federal estate tax.
+This can be a set gift amount or a percentage of your estate, and is exempt from federal estate tax.

 Name Dublin School as a beneficiary of your life insurance or retirement plan.
 This is very easy to do whenever you are filling out a new policy and is another good way to make a significant gift to Dublin School with modest cost to you and various tax advantages.